Calculating the angle between jet axes: Conclusions

 In this work we presented a first calculation of the angles between different jet axes.
 We considered three different jet axes: The standard jet axis, the soft drop groomed jet axis and the jet axis using a winner-take-all recombination scheme.
 Our studies were motivated by the different soft sensitivity of these different jet axes.
 The winner-take-all scheme yields a jet axis which is insensitive to soft radiation at leading power and also the soft drop groomed jet axis has a reduced sensitivity to soft physics compared to the standard jet axis.
 By considering the angles between different axes, the soft radiation pattern inside reconstructed jets can be studied.
 Within Soft Collinear Effective Theory, we performed calculations at next-to-leading logarithmic (NLL$'$ or NLL) accuracy, where large logarithms of the angle between the the standard and groomed vs.~the winner-take-all axes are resummed to all orders, including the contribution of non-global logarithms in the leading color approximation.
 We presented numerical results for relevant LHC kinematics at $\sqrt{s}=13$~TeV and compared our results to \Pythia~8.2 simulations.
 Overall we found very good agreement except for jets with very low jet transverse momentum, where different nonperturbative and power-suppressed effects play an important role.

-The angle between the standard and soft drop groomed jet axes is particularly soft sensitive, as it is a measure of the radiation which is groomed away by the soft drop algorithm.
+The angle between the standard and soft drop groomed jet axes is particularly soft sensitive, as shown in~\fig{non-pert}, as it is a measure of the radiation which is groomed away by the soft drop algorithm.
 The corresponding factorization theorem depends on the soft drop groomed jet radius $R_g$.
 We resummed large logarithms of both the angle between the jet axes and the groomed radius $R_g$, integrating over $R_g$ after the resummation is performed to obtain a distribution for the angle between the axes.
 The all-order structure of non-global logarithms for this observable is nontrivial, limiting the accuracy of our calculation in this case.
-The soft sensitivity of the angle between the standard and groomed jet axis makes this observable very well suited to tune parton shower event generators.
+The soft sensitivity of the angle between the standard and groomed jet axis makes this observable very well suited to tune parton shower event generators, however, further theoretical work must be done to extend the resummation to NLL$'$ including non-global correlations, before such studies can be conducted.

 We included nonperturbative effects in impact parameter space by introducing a model function, which is related to the nonperturbative component of the rapidity anomalous dimension relevant for transverse momentum resummation.
 This was crucial to obtain a sensible $\beta$-dependence for the angle between the standard and groomed jet axis.
 Therefore, the observables considered here can provide important constraints on this universal nonperturbative quantity.